mmahnic/argumentum/README.md

 When two consecutive commas are present in a forward-option, a single comma becomes a part of a forwarded argument.
-Each pair of commas in the option generates a comma in the argumetn.
+Each pair of commas in the option generates a comma in the argument.
 When an odd number of commas is present, the escaped commas belong to the first forwarded argument while the second argument starts after the last comma: